 Sometimes, you need to think a little outside the box to make your communication as effective as can be.
 Here are a few off-the-wall strategies - sure, you might get some weird looks and a few concerned emails from your team, but it will certainly get them talking.

 If you’re often finding yourself communicating the same things to your staff, save your time and energy with some visual aids.

 Got someone in your ear every 5 minutes asking for the printer codes?
 Print them out and stick them on the printer.
 Bombarded with emails asking for holiday?
 Implement a communal holiday calendar so team members can check to see if their leave will overlap before filing a request.
 Staff constantly making fun of your awful taste in shirts?
 Stick a sign on your desk saying “I like my shirts, okay, just leave me alone.”
 Or, you know, go shopping.
 Your call.

 20. Act it out

 Who doesn’t love a game of Charades at Christmas?
 It’s always fun to watch Grandma try and act out “Thor: Ragnarok”.
 We’re not suggesting that you literally play Charades in the office (well, not every day anyway), but introducing a physical aspect to your communication can encourage your team to think outside of the box and can help instructions to stick in their minds.

 It’s also an effective training tool, particularly for practising interactions with customers and acting out potential outcomes.
 Again, just make sure that your staff aren’t *actually* playing Charades with customers.

 There are tonnes of different ways to communicate effectively with your team, and it’s down to you to find the best one.
 Be aware that it might take a bit of trial and error, and be willing to try different tactics.
 At the end of the day, effective communication has to work for you and your team, and no-one else.

 It’s worth spending some time getting it right.
-Perfecting your communication strategies will make your workplace a happier and more harmonious place.
+Perfecting and improving your communication strategies will make your workplace a happier and more harmonious place.